Skip to Main Content

 5 credits

-This is an advanced practice course designed to provide students with the knowledge and skills to apply clinical social work services when working with military members, military families, and veterans.
-Students in this course will concentrate on the application of evidence-based practice theories and group work models consistent with empowerment and ecological perspectives.
-The particular focus of this course is on military groups from diverse cultural backgrounds.
-Students will demonstrate clinical practice skills in the assessment, intervention, and evaluation of military systems and groups.
-Students in this course will focus on the influence of social work professional values in practice in working with military members, their families, and veterans.
-Students will learn to use the problem-solving process to develop mutually agreed goals and objectives, mediate, and facilitate the treatment process.
+This is an advanced practice course designed to provide students with the knowledge and skills to apply clinical social work services when working with military populations.
+Students in this course will concentrate on working with clients throughout the stages of deployment using military-specific resources and systems.
+The focus of this course is on clinical social work practice with military populations from diverse cultural backgrounds.
+Students will apply clinical practice skills in the engagement, assessment, and intervention of clients.
+Students in this course will explore the integration of social work professional values and ethics in practice in working with military members, their families, and veterans.

 Prerequisites